gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to file and directory property construction

 `ObjectFactory` is now used to create file and directory `Property` instances, similar to other `Property` types.
 Previously, this was done using either the methods on `DefaulTask`, which was available only for `DefaultTask` subclasses, or using `ProjectLayout`, only available for projects.
-Now a single type, `ObjectFactory` can be used to create all property instances in a Gradle model object.
+Now a single type `ObjectFactory` can be used to create all property instances in a Gradle model object.

 These other methods have been deprecated and will be removed in Gradle 6.0.